 Expert for insurances and Swiss Courts.

-Art historian MA - Head of communications
+Art historian MA - Head of research and communications

-Head of research and publications
+Head of research and publications, specialised in original vintage posters

 After a BA in History of Art and Philosophy at the university of Geneva, she graduated from the Sotheby's Institute of Art (London) with a MA in Fine and Decorative Arts and from the IESA (Paris) with a MA in Marché de l'Art (Art Business).
 She has collaborated with numerous auction houses, art dealers and galleries internationally.
+She works mainly in the UK and in Switzerland.

 Head of the Studio for conservation and restoration of vintage posters.